python/cpython/Doc/install/index.rst

 C headers         :file:`{prefix}/include/python{X.Y}/{distname}`
 ================= ==========================================================

-There is no requirement that :option:`--prefix` or :option:`--exec-prefix` actually point to an alternate Python installation; if the directories listed above do not already exist, they are created at installation time.
+There is no requirement that :option:`!--prefix` or :option:`!--exec-prefix` actually point to an alternate Python installation; if the directories listed above do not already exist, they are created at installation time.

-Incidentally, the real reason the prefix scheme is important is simply that a standard Unix installation uses the prefix scheme, but with :option:`--prefix` and :option:`--exec-prefix` supplied by Python itself as ``sys.prefix`` and ``sys.exec_prefix``.
+Incidentally, the real reason the prefix scheme is important is simply that a standard Unix installation uses the prefix scheme, but with :option:`!--prefix` and :option:`!--exec-prefix` supplied by Python itself as ``sys.prefix`` and ``sys.exec_prefix``.
 Thus, you might think you'll never use the prefix scheme, but every time you run ``python setup.py install`` without any other options, you're using it.